 Companies that want a competitive edge can achieve a wide range of benefits by using contract analytics software.
 To achieve greater agility and maximize the value of your business relationships, put contract analytics to work in your organization.

 The Icertis Contract Intelligence (ICI) platform uses contract analytics to help companies of all sizes uncover valuable business insights at scale and empower users to realize the maximum potential inherent in their legal agreements.
-If you'd like to discuss our platform with a specialist, reach out to Icertis today to schedule a free, no-obligation consultation with one of our contract intelligence experts.
+If you'd like to discuss our platform with a specialist, reach out to Icertis today to schedule a free, no-obligation demo with one of our contract intelligence experts.